 - Workshops are scheduled for October 1st and October 2nd

 - Workshops are scheduled for 60- or 75-minute blocks

 - Presenters may submit abstracts for both a research poster and a workshop

 - Presenters may submit more than one workshop and/or poster abstract

 - Submissions will be reviewed by a panel of experts and scored using the criteria below.
 Abstracts should attempt to meet at least 3 of the 5 criteria:

 - Alignment with the conference theme (exceptions made for wildcard proposals)

 Please contact Sabrina Edgington with any inquiries about the submission process or the conference itself.
-We look forward to seeing you in Washington this summer!
+We look forward to seeing you in Washington!